OCR-D/ocrd_all/README.md

 Running `make all` additionally installs the executables from all modules.

+Running `make all OCRD_MODULES="core tesseract ocrd_tesserocr ocrd_cis"` installs only the executables from these modules.

 ### Results

 To use the built executables, simply activate the virtual environment: